 These upgrades will help improve the resilience of our local water network and reduce the risk of pipes bursting.

-We thank all local residents, road users and business owners in advance for their patience and understanding.
+We thank all local residents, road users and business owners for their patience and understanding.